 Let the cooking begin!

-Lars and I decided to cook the fish, and Heidi and Anya chose the chicken.
+Our son and I decided to cook the fish, and Heidi and our daughter chose the chicken.
 I was worried about the kids in such an environment (sharp knives, hot burners, etc.), but the way the stations were setup, it was very kid safe and they even provided a lower station for the kids.
 The stations were circled around our Instructor, Nezha.
 Our first item to make was bread.
 The bread here, called Batbout, is very hearty, and it gets a burned kind of outer shell which I just love.
 And with only 5 ingredients, even I couldn’t screw it up.

 Boxing the Bread